 Many fibromyalgia patients report that they are self-medicating with cannabis.
-Cannabis has been used for thousands of years to treat pain conditions and recent research has shown that cannabis is an effective painkiller.
-In one study in 2006, fibromyalgia patients received daily doses of THC as the only pain reliever over a period of three months; all reported significant reduction in daily-recorded pain and electronically induced pain.
+Cannabis has been used for thousands of years to treat pain conditions and recent research has shown that cannabis is an effective pain reliever.
+In a 2006 study, fibromyalgia patients received daily doses of THC as the only pain reliever over a period of three months; all reported significant reduction in daily-recorded pain and electronically induced pain.
 Another study reported that the administration of a synthetic cannabinoid significantly decrease pain in 40 fibromyalgia patients in a randomized, double-blind, placebo-controlled trial.
-A recent study (2011) from Spain reported that fibromyalgia patients who used cannabis had a statistically significant reduction in pain and stiffness, enhancement of relaxation, and improved sleep with an increased feeling of well being.
+Another recent study from Spain reported that fibromyalgia patients who used cannabis had a statistically significant reduction in pain and stiffness, enhancement of relaxation, and improved sleep with an increased feeling of well being.

 Dr. Ethan Russo, a neurologist who has studied the cannabinoids (the natural medicines in marijuana) for many years, reported that cannabinoids have demonstrated the ability to block spinal, peripheral and gastrointestinal mechanisms that promote pain in headache, fibromyalgia, IBS and related disorders.
 He suggested that patients suffering with these conditions may have an underlying clinical endocannabinoid deficiency that may be suitably treated with cannabinoid medicines.
 This concept is currently being investigated in laboratories all over the world.